 So the question remains, “what is everything else?”

-Well I like to refer to it as lazy content or content that’s 100% self-serving.
-It’s the press releases, product launches, links to product pages, awards, industry recognition And all of the other content that no one in the world cares about.
+Well, I like to refer to it as lazy content or content that’s 100% self-serving.
+It’s the press releases, product launches, links to product pages, awards, industry recognition, and all the other content that no one in the world cares about.

-Of course, if you are using LinkedIn to attract talent and share the cultural significance of your brand, well then your content will absolutely be all about you.
+Of course, if you are using LinkedIn to attract talent and share the cultural significance of your brand, well, then your content will be all about you.

-It’s often referred to as data-driven storytelling; and it’s content that is informed based on what’s top of mind and relevant for a specific audience based on the words, themes, text, and language they use in social media.
+Content analysis is a research approach often used to inform data-driven storytelling.
+Simply put, it’s content that is informed based on what’s top of mind and relevant for a specific audience based on the words, themes, text, and language they use in social media.

-Now there are three different ways I like to categorize the data for an audience analytics project.
+There are three different ways I like to categorize the data using audience analytics: